What happens when exoplanets orbit two stars at once?

 If you want to experiment more with the physics behind these scenarios yourself, you can visit the authors' own real-time exoplanet orbital simulator.

-They also determined the edge of the instability zone – how far away from the larger star an S-type orbiting planet was still stable – and found, for example, that if the companion star were 10% of the larger’s mass the planet could survive on a wide orbit that reached almost half way across the system without being torn away.
+They found, for example, that if the companion star were 10% of the larger’s mass, the planet could survive on a wide orbit that reached almost half way across the system without being torn away.

 But Capuzzo-Dolcetta and De Cesare also noticed something very interesting.

-In many of the instances where the planet was torn from its stable orbit around one star before being slung completely out of the system, it first moved on an outer orbit for a while.
+In many of instances where the planet was torn from its stable orbit around one star before being slung completely out of the system, it first moved on an outer orbit for a while.

 This got them thinking; could a planet be nudged out of an S-type orbit around one star and into a stable P-type circumbinary path around both (or visa versa)?

 When they ran the numbers they discovered that such an eventuality, although not very probable, was indeed possible.
-The finding raises the intriguing chance that somewhere out there right now is a planet hopping orbits.

 Prof Lewis Dartnell is an astrobiologist at the University of Westminster.
 Lewis was reading reading Stability of Planetary Motion in Binary Star Systems by Roberto Capuzzo-Dolcetta, Giovanni De Cesare and Alessio Marino.
 Read it online at arxiv.org.